truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

     * A computer
     * A smartphone
-    * Okta Verify downloaded on your device: <a href="https://itunes.apple.com/ca/app/okta-verify/id490179405">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.okta.android.auth">Android</a>
+    * Okta Verify downloaded on your <a href="https://itunes.apple.com/ca/app/okta-verify/id490179405">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.okta.android.auth">Android</a> device

     <strong>Want to participate?</strong>